 Drafted by the Orlando Magic out of LSU with the first overall pick in the 1992 NBA Draft, O'Neal eventually played for a total of six teams in his 19-year career.
 However, he is most remembered for his time with the Magic, Los Angeles Lakers and Miami Heat.
-O'Neal won three of his four titles and all three Finals MVPs with the Lakers.
+Of course, O'Neal won three of his four titles and all three Finals MVPs with the Lakers.

-A bonafide star even before he played a game in the NBA, Shaq was arguably the first real example of rookie hoopla for basketball collectors in real-time but David Robinson could also make a claim.
+A bonafide star even before he played a game in the NBA, Shaq was arguably the first real example of rookie hoopla for basketball collectors in real-time, but David Robinson could also make a claim.
 O'Neal's early cards sold for big sums and everyone was hoping to pull one.
-This demand was further compounded as Classic — a 1990s prospect brand — snagged an exclusive that delayed competing producers from issuing his cards.
+This demand was further compounded as Classic—a 1990s prospect brand—snagged an exclusive that delayed competing producers from issuing his cards.
 Because of this, many brands included redemptions in their Series 1 releases hoping to tap into the excitement.

 For more of his noteworthy cardboard options, view our guide to the top Shaquille O'Neal cards.

 Buy specific cards or check completed sales values for current pricing info by using the eBay links below.